Config

 pinchtab config patch

-Applies a JSON patch object to the config file.
+Merges a JSON object into the config file.

 terminal